lgmoneda/lgmoneda.github.io/_posts/2024-07-01-invariant-random-forest.md

 </figure>
 </div>

-Looking into S&P 500 behavior for this period, we can see a large drop at the end of 2018, which influences the target for 2017 data points and fits the idea that a lower proportion of the stocks in the dataset have a positive label.
-Since my intention is not to understand this dataset in particular, I won't investigate further.
+Looking at the S&P 500's behavior for this period, we can see a significant drop at the end of 2018, which influences the target for 2017 data points and fits the idea that a lower proportion of the stocks in the dataset have a positive label.
+Since I intend not to understand this dataset in particular, I won't investigate further.

-Perfectly, I'd follow the same optimization design from the synthetic data case.
-But due to the cost of running it in a real dataset, I will replicate the same hyper-parameters from the synthetic case to the real dataset and bootstrap the data.
+Ideally, I'd follow the same optimization design from the synthetic data case.
+However, due to the cost of running it in a real dataset, I will replicate the same hyper-parameters from the synthetic case and bootstrap the data.

 <div align="center">
 <figure>
 	<a href="../../../images/inv-ml-4/real_data_same_hyperp.png" name="Target distribution in the real dataset">
 		<img  style="width:700px;margin:10px" src="../../../images/inv-ml-4/real_data_same_hyperp.png"/>
 	</a>
-		<figcaption>An equally bad performance in 2017 for all models while in 2018 the TRF shows a better performance in this particular parametrization setting</figcaption>
+		<figcaption>An equally bad performance in 2017 for all models, while in 2018, the TRF shows a better performance in this particular parametrization setting</figcaption>
 </figure>
 </div>

-The results show a random performance during 2017 for all models, with a slight advantage for the IRF, while in the 2018 we had the TRF with a 0.741 AUC in a good advantage over the RF (0.726) and the IRF (0.715).
+The results show random performance during 2017 for all models, with a slight advantage for the IRF.
+In 2018, the TRF had a 0.741 AUC, which was a good advantage over the RF (0.726) and the IRF (0.715).

 As a second approach, I will optimize the RF using sklearn for speed, replicate the parameters for the IRF and TRF, and use the heuristics I know about them to define the remaining parameters.